 I rolled my eyes in response.

-He never wants to wake up in the morning.
-He is honestly a big, lazy man-child.
+He never wanted to wake up in the morning.
+He was honestly a big, lazy, man-child.

-I innocently smile as I walk over to the window and pull back the violet curtains, letting the sunlight enter our bedroom in full force directly on Landon’s face.
+I innocently smiled as I walked over to the window and pulled back the violet curtains, letting the sunlight enter our bedroom in full force directly onto Landon’s face.

 He angrily popped one eye open.
 “It’s too early to adult!”
 He whined, finally starting to sit up in bed.

 “Well, this is college hun and your morning class starts in an hour.”
-I sigh.
+I sighed.

-We are in our first semester of freshman year at the University of Florida.
-School started two weeks ago, and me trying to get him up is becoming a regular hassle.
+We were in our first semester of freshman year at the University of Florida.
+School started two weeks ago, and me trying to get him up had become a regular hassle.

 A very annoying, regular hassle.

 “Landon, I’m not going to do this every day.
 Pretty soon I’m going to start letting you sleep right through your classes and when you start to flunk out, I don’t want you coming to me saying that it’s my fault.”
-I shrug as I walk over towards the kitchen to start a small pot of coffee.
+I shrugged as I walked over toward the kitchen to start a small pot of coffee.